-9 Other infection prevention practices, when used in conjunction with influenza immunization, may enhance the protection of HCP and their patients from infection.
-A comprehensive 10 influenza prevention plan should include, but not be limited to (1) offering free and readily 11 accessible influenza vaccination to HCP; (2) providing targeted, interactive education 12 programs annually to all HCP on the impact of influenza, particularly among high-risk 13 14 patients, and to address misconceptions and concerns about the safety of influenza vaccination; and (3) educating HCP about the importance of influenza vaccination in 15 promoting patient and employee safety [26, 31].
-16
+Other infection prevention practices, when used in conjunction with influenza immunization, may enhance the protection of HCP and their patients from infection.
+A comprehensive influenza prevention plan should include, but not be limited to 1) offering free influenza vaccination to all HCP across varying work-shifts, locations, and days; 2) providing targeted, interactive education programs annually to all HCP on the impact of influenza, particularly among high-risk patients, and to address misconceptions and concerns about the safety of influenza vaccination; and 3) educating HCP about the importance of influenza vaccination in promoting patient and employee safety [26, 31].

-A comprehensive influenza prevention plan should include implementation of hand and respiratory hygiene and cough etiquette; screening for and appropriate isolation of HCP and patients identified with acute respiratory tract infections; appropriate management of ill HCP; adherence to standard precautions for all patient care activities as well as implementation of transmission-based precautions as indicated; and the implementation of engineering and environmental infection prevention measures as outlined in CDC's Prevention Strategies for Seasonal Influenza in Health care Settings [31].
+A comprehensive influenza prevention plan should include implementation of hand and respiratory hygiene and cough etiquette; screening for and appropriate isolation of HCP and patients identified with acute respiratory tract infections; appropriate management of ill HCP; adherence to standard precautions for all patient care activities as well as implementation of transmission-based precautions as indicated; and the implementation of engineering and environmental infection prevention measures as outlined in CDC's Prevention Strategies for Seasonal Influenza in Health Care Settings [31].